phdenzel/dotfiles/README.md

 The repository can be cloned wherever you want; a natural place would be `~/dotfiles`, i.e. the home folder, or to use a *symlink* from the clone to the home folder (that's what I do).

 **Warning**: Use with caution!
 Check the files first before installing; especially `.macOS`, and all scripts in `installers/`.
-The files in `custom/` are probably no use to anyone except me, but I included them anyways, just in case somebody wants to change them for their use.
+The files in `custom/` are probably no use to anyone except me, but I included them anyways, just in case somebody wants to change them for their own use.

 ### Example
 ![Screenshot of my shell prompt](screenshot.png)